-The average adult needs between 7 and 9 hours of sleep each night, and during this time the quality of sleep plays a crucial role physical and mental health.
+The average adult needs between 7 and 9 hours of sleep each night, and during this time the quality of sleep plays a crucial role in physical and mental health.
 By making sleep quality a higher priority, one will wake up feeling refreshed each morning.
 The following six tips can help improve sleep quality in order to get the most out of the day.

 There are many benefits to exercising regularly such as a lower risk of disease and improving heart health.
-One often overlooked benefit is exercise’s impact on sleep.
-Increased exercise helps strengthen the body, including the lungs and heart, which are two high priority organs during sleep.
+One often-overlooked benefit is exercise’s impact on sleep.
+Increased exercise helps strengthen the body, including the lungs and heart, which are two high-priority organs during sleep.
 With higher functioning lungs and a lowered heart rate, it is easier for individuals to sleep at night.
 Exercise has also been shown to help individuals who experience sleep apnea by reducing the severity and daytime sleepiness, as well as increasing maximum oxygen consumption.

 Reduce Blue Light Before Bed

 As more people reach for their phones before bed, it is becoming a common occurrence to look at a light-emitting screen just before trying to fall asleep.
 While the screen may not show a blue color, LED lights used in screens are typically known as “blue light” due to their position on the visible spectrum.
 These lights can interrupt the body’s natural rhythm and trick it into thinking it is still daytime.